consbio/Leaflet.Geonames/README.md

 A [GeoNames](http://www.geonames.org/) powered geocoding search control for Leaflet.

 It allows you to enter a placename, display a list of search results using GeoNames, and select a placename to zoom to.

-Location markers remain on the map until the control is closed (click on icon to open / close).
+Location markers remain on the map until the search field is cleared.
+Click on icon to open / close unless `alwaysOpen` is set to true (in which case clicking on the icon does nothing).

-*Tested with Leaflet 1.0.0*
+*Tested with Leaflet 1.0.3

 ## Install